BGI-flexlab/SOAPnuke/Readme.md

 ####<a name="qcn"></a>3.
 Can I choose a part of quality-control statistics instead of all?

-We will make it happen in the following versions, but all those statistics will be computed for now.
+We will realize this feature in the following versions, but all those statistics will be computed for now.